Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Wasserstein distance and cosmological density fluctuations

 \citep{1970A&A.....5...84Z}.
 Therefore the variance of the displacement field satisfies

 Using this relation, the Wasserstein distance associated with the evolution from the linear density field to the nonlinear density field can be written as

-Thus the quadratic Wasserstein distance coincides with the mean squared particle displacement.
-This result shows that the Wasserstein distance measures not the amplitude of density fluctuations themselves but the characteristic scale of mass rearrangement in cosmological structure formation.
+\CG{Thus the quadratic Wasserstein distance is directly proportional to the mean squared particle displacement.} \CG{In this sense, the Wasserstein distance measures the cumulative transport of matter rather than the amplitude of density fluctuations themselves.}

+\CG{Because large-scale coherent displacements are also responsible for bulk flows and for the damping of the baryon acoustic oscillation (BAO) feature, this interpretation provides a direct physical connection between Wasserstein geometry and observable signatures of structure formation.} \CG{The implications of this connection will be discussed further in Sec.~\ref{sec:finite_volume_effect} and Sec.~\ref{sec:discusssion_conclusion}.} \\